Mouse Guard: Issue #4

 Bats taking claim of the abandoned weasel kingdom of Darkheather halted Saxon, Kenzie, and Sadies's progress through the underground nightmare.
 In a foolishly brave maneuver, Saxon raised sword against them and was carried off into the darkness.
-Back at Lockhaven, Abagail the poisoner has been killed.
+Back at Lockhaven, Abigail the poisoner has been killed.
 Meanwhile, the remaining bottle of medicine from Sprucetuck is also in danger as the one-eyed owl has found Celanawe and Lieam's ice shelter.